Video top 12 must-visit attractions in Hanoi

 + From Monday to Saturday: 1 pm, 3 pm, 4 pm, 5 pm, 6:30 pm, 8 pm, 9:15 pm.

 + Sunday: 9:00 am, 1:30 pm, 3 pm, 4:10 pm, 5 pm, 6:30 pm, 8 pm, 9:15 pm.

 8. West Lake

 West Lake is one of Hanoi’s largest and most romantic lakes.
 A small part of West Lake is divided by Thanh Nien road to form Truc Bach Lake.
-Go to West Lake, don’t forget to stroll at Thanh Nien Street, this is the most beautiful street in Hanoi, and visit Tran Quoc Pagoda.
+Go to West Lake, don’t forget to stroll at Thanh Nien Street, the most beautiful street in Hanoi, and visit Tran Quoc Pagoda.

 9. Hoa Lo Prison Museum

 If the War Remnants Museum is a must-visit place in Ho Chi Minh City, Hoa Lo Prison Museum is a must-visit attraction in Hanoi to witness the crimes of war.
-Built by the French colonial government in the late 19th century, Hoa Lo Prison Museum was originally used to harbor Vietnamese revolutionaries and any dissidents of the French rule.
+Built by the French colonial government in the late 19th century, Hoa Lo Prison Museum was originally used to harbour Vietnamese revolutionaries and any dissidents of the French rule.